jessicarush/javascript-notes/operators.md

 There are a number of keyword operators in javascript which test/do various things for example:

-`new` - The new operator turns a function call into a constructor call and creates an instance of a the constructor.
+`new` - The new operator turns a function call into a constructor call and creates an instance of the constructor.
-`instanceof` -  The instanceof operator determines whether an object is an instance of another object.
+`instanceof` -  The instanceof operator determines whether an object is an instance of another function.
 It tests whether the prototype property of a constructor appears anywhere in the prototype chain of an object.
 `typeof` - The typeof operator determines the type of a given object.
 `delete` - The delete operator deletes a property from an object.
 `in` - The in operator determines whether an object has a given property.